 One of the key ingredients in both san choy bow and this salad is water chestnut.
 Commonly used in Asian cooking, I love the crisp, slightly juicy texture of water chestnuts.

 The name of this vegetable does seem a bit strange.
 Water chestnuts are not related to the chestnut family, and they are not nuts at all.
-Water chestnuts are tuber vegetable grown in water typically in marshes or ponds.
+Water chestnuts are tuber vegetables grown in water typically in marshes or ponds.
+You harvest them when the bulb turns brown.

 They are native to Southeast Asian, Southern China, Africa and Australia.